-MID TERM (YEARS 3-5) Action Responsible Party 25 Continue to apply for grant funding and solicit corporate/community sponsorships Dept. of Planning; Dept. of Economic Development 26 Continue to implement subsequent phases of the greenway as funding allows Dept. of Planning; Dept. of Public Works 27 Continue to add bike share stations at key trail access points and trailheads Dept. of Planning; Bike share partner 28 Continue to monitor, report, and evaluate pedestrian and bicycle user counts, safety data, and economic impacts Dept. of Planning; Dept. of Economic Development 29 Build the new community park on the south side of SR 20 near Sugar Ridge Dr Dept. of Parks and Recreation 30 Build the new park at Richland Creek Dept. of Parks and Recreation 31 Partner with Friends of the Greenway and local schools and youth organizations to host educational rides for beginners along the greenway and at the learning loop at the new park on SR 20 Dept. of Parks and Recreation; Dept. of Planning; Friends of the Greenway 32 Partner with a bicycle event parking vendor, if needed, to bring in short-term bike parking for special events Downtown to accommodate peak demand Dept. of Planning 33 Work with property owners like shopping plazas and places of worship to create joint use parking agreements, as needed Dept. of Planning; Property owners
+MID TERM (YEARS 3-5+) Action Responsible Party 12 Develop and adopt trail design guidelines and standards, including a wayfinding package Dept. of Planning 13 Develop a 100 percent design package for the greenway design Dept. of Planning 14 Begin right-of-way acquisition where needed City Manager 15 Create a detailed master plan for the new park at Richland Creek Dept. of Parks and Recreation 25 Continue to apply for grant funding and solicit corporate/community sponsorships Dept. of Planning; Dept. of Economic Development 26 Continue to implement subsequent phases of the greenway as funding allows Dept. of Planning; Dept. of Public Works 27 If determined to be feasible, install bike share stations at key trail access points and trailheads Dept. of Planning; Bike share partner 28 Continue to monitor, report, and evaluate pedestrian and bicycle user counts, safety data, and economic impacts Dept. of Planning; Dept. of Economic Development 29 Finalize designs and build the new community park on the south side of SR 20 near Sugar Ridge Dr Dept. of Parks and Recreation 30 Finalize designs and build the new park at Richland Creek Dept. of Parks and Recreation 31 Partner with Friends of the Greenway and local schools and youth organizations to host educational rides for beginners along the greenway and at the learning loop at the new park on SR 20 Dept. of Parks and Recreation; Dept. of Planning; Friends of the Greenway 32 Partner with a bicycle event parking vendor, if needed, to bring in short-term bike parking for special events Downtown to accommodate peak demand Dept. of Planning 33 Work with property owners like shopping plazas and places of worship to create joint use parking agreements, as needed Dept. of Planning; Property owners

 As the Sugar Hill Greenway begins to be developed and visited, consider strategies for building momentum towards recognizing the Atlanta region, including Sugar Hill, as a world-class destination that prioritizes biking and walking.
-This status is often reflected in how a community markets itself, whether to tourists or developers or people relocating to the area and reflected visually in the public realm.
+As indicated in the Urban Land Institute's report, Active Transportation and Real Estate: The Next Frontier, this status is often reflected in how a community markets itself, whether to tourists or developers or people relocating to the area and reflected visually in the public realm.
 Some of the most trail-friendly places in the U.S. and abroad have taken opportunities to create the following highly visible infrastructure for biking and walking: